winlibs/openssl/INSTALL.md

 ### Automatic Configuration

 In previous version, the `config` script determined the platform type and compiler and then called `Configure`.
-Starting with this release, they are the same.
+Starting with version 3.0, they are the same.

 #### Unix / Linux / macOS